mikkokotola/webcodingforbeginners/privacy_policy.md

 ## 5. Transfer of data outside EEA
 The data we collect is stored by Microsoft, a U.S. based company.
 The data for Sympa as a European-based Microsoft Forms tenant is stored on servers in Europe and is not transferred outside EEA.

+Sympa is using an external e-mailing service provider, SendGrid, for the course.
+The name and e-mail address of participants may be transferred outside EEA during the e-mailing process.

 ## 6. Data security
 All data collected by Sympa is processed confidentially.
 Access to the data is made available only to a selected group of Sympa employees and is only processed for the above described purposes.
 The network and equipment of Sympa have been secured using appropriate measures.